-PA programs all have expiration dates for coursework and scores but they all vary from program to program.
-Again, make sure that your courses and scores all fit within their time requirements.
+PA programs all have expiration dates for coursework and scores, but these dates vary from program to program.
+Again, make sure that your courses and scores all fit within the specific school’s time requirements.

 For best results, create an excel spreadsheet that you can use to compare all of the following data side by side for all the PA programs that you are considering.
-Using this approach can give you a “big picture” perspective on what the programs have in common and the ways that their programs and requirements differ.
+Using this approach can give you a “big picture” perspective on the ways in which these various programs are both similar and different from one another in terms of their programming and requirements.
 It can also help you stay focused and motivated to have all deadlines and timelines listed so that you don’t miss anything.

-Comparing GPA and MCAT/GRE Scores for Top PA Programs
+Comparing average GPA and MCAT/GRE scores for top PA programs